-The Company's Board of Directors is led by our Chairman, Lawrence E. Kurzius, who is also our CEO.
-McCormick has historically combined the roles of chairman and CEO, though we have separated the roles based on the needs of the Company and its stockholders at certain times.
-The Board of Directors, through the Nominating and Corporate Governance Committee, regularly considers whether to maintain the combination of the roles of chairman and CEO and the Board's determinations are disclosed in the Company's next annual proxy statement.
-The Board concluded this year that the current leadership structure continues to be the most appropriate one for the Company.
-The Board believes that the Company currently is and has been well served by a combined structure, as it provides a bridge between management and the Board, thus helping to ensure that both act with commonality of purpose with efficient communication between them.
-The Board believes that the CEO is in the best position to bring key business issues and stockholder interests to the Board's attention, given his in-depth understanding of the Company and its operations.
-This structure also helps ensure accountability for the actions and strategic direction of the Company, and ensures that the Company presents its message and strategy to stockholders, employees and customers with a unified voice.
+While McCormick has historically combined the roles of chairman and CEO, we combine or separate the roles based on the needs of the Company and its stockholders at any particular time.
+The Board of Directors, through the Nominating and Corporate Governance Committee, regularly considers whether to combine the roles of chairman and CEO and the Board's determinations are disclosed in the Company's next annual proxy statement.
+The Board concluded this year that separating the roles encourages commonality of purpose and efficient communication between management and the Board to support the transition in corporate leadership undertaken in 2023.
+Mr. Foley currently serves as the President and Chief Executive Officer, and Mr. Kurzius currently serves as the Executive Chairman of the Board.
+The Board believes that the Executive Chairman and the CEO are in the best position to bring key business issues and stockholder interests to the Board's attention, given their in-depth understanding of the Company and its operations.
+We also believe this structure will help ensure accountability for the actions and strategic direction of the Company, and ensures that the Company presents its message and strategy to stockholders, employees and customers with a unified voice.

-The Board also has the position of Lead Director who provides additional independent oversight of senior management and board matters in our current structure where the Chairman is not an independent director.
-The selection of a lead director is meant to facilitate, and not to inhibit, communication among the directors or between any of them and the Chairman and CEO.
-Accordingly, directors are encouraged to continue to communicate among themselves and directly with the Chairman and CEO.
+The Board also has the position of Lead Director who provides additional independent oversight of senior management and board matters in our current structure where the Executive Chairman is not an independent director.
+The selection of a lead director is meant to facilitate, and not to inhibit, communication among the directors or between any of them and the Executive Chairman and/or CEO.
+Accordingly, directors are encouraged to continue to communicate among themselves and directly with the Executive Chairman and/or CEO.
 The independent directors, meeting in executive session in November 2009, selected Michael D. Mangan to serve as the Lead Director, and he continues to act in that role.
 Mr. Mangan's service as the Lead Director has provided leadership for the independent directors and ensured independent oversight of management and the affairs of the Company, including the Board's oversight of the Company's strategic direction and operational risks.
 Mr. Mangan draws on his business leadership, corporate strategic planning, and governance expertise to (i) provide strong, independent board leadership; (ii) ensure board effectiveness by fostering active discussion and collaboration among the independent directors on the Board; and (iii) serve as an effective liaison with management.

-The duties of the Lead Director are to (i) preside at executive sessions of the Board, and brief the Chairman and CEO, as needed, following such sessions; (ii) preside at meetings of the Board where the Chairman is not present; (iii) call meetings of the independent directors; (iv) provide input on Board agendas and meeting schedules; (v) provide feedback to the Chairman and CEO on the quality of information received from management; and (vi) participate with the Chairman and CEO, and the other members of the Nominating and Corporate Governance Committee in interviewing Board candidates.
+The duties of the Lead Director are to (i) preside at executive sessions of the Board, and brief the Executive Chairman and/or CEO, as needed, following such sessions; (ii) preside at meetings of the Board where the Executive Chairman is not present;

+(iii) call meetings of the independent directors; (iv) provide input on Board agendas and meeting schedules; (v) provide feedback to the Executive Chairman and/or CEO on the quality of information received from management; and (vi) participate with the Executive Chairman and/or CEO, and the other members of the Nominating and Corporate Governance Committee in interviewing Board candidates.
 In addition, the Lead Director may provide input on the design of the Board itself, and shall be available for consultation and direct communication at the request of major stockholders.
 The Lead Director position has a two-year term, which may be extended as determined by the Board from time to time.
 In March 2022, the Board determined to extend Mr. Mangan's role as the Lead Director for another two-year term.
+In March 2024, the Board is expected to appoint a Lead Director.